PierreBSC/Balagan/Tutorial_stratified_sampling.md

 # Stratified spatial sampling analysis

 This tutorial describes how to perform simuate stratified spatial sampling on a piece of tissue.
-I strongly recommend the user to familiarize with the stratified sampling approach by reader the excellent book by Cochran "Sampling Techniques, Third edition".
+I strongly recommend the users to familiarize themselve with the stratified sampling approach by reader the excellent book by Cochran "Sampling Techniques, Third edition".

 To perform a stratified sampling, two elements will be needed :
 - A SingleCellExperiment object, obtained by using balagan to process MI data.